NicPWNs/Discord-BTM-Bot/README.md

 # BlessThisMess Discord Bot

-A basic Discord bot for learning and fun.
+A serverless Discord bot for learning and fun.
+Hosted in AWS on Lambda and DynamoDB.

 ## 🛠️ Build & Deploy to AWS Lambda
 ```bash